 In partnership with the School of Health Sciences, University of Liverpool

-This module is aimed at Health Care professionals who provide care for people with a cancer diagnosis within their care setting; who wish to develop their critical understanding of palliative and end of life care of the person with cancer.
-Learners will have the opportunity to critically align knowledge, skills and attitudes to personal practice, in a way that supports personal development that can positively impact on practice and ultimately influence person-centred approaches in meeting the needs of those who are living with progressive life-limiting illness.
+This level 6 module is aimed at Health Care professionals who provide care for people with a cancer diagnosis within their care setting; who wish to develop their critical understanding of palliative and end of life care of the person with cancer.
+Learners will have the opportunity to critically align knowledge, skills and attitudes to personal practice, in a way that supports personal development that can positively influence person-centred approaches in meeting the needs of those who are living with progressive life-limiting illness.

 This module is aimed at Health Care professionals who provide care for people with a cancer diagnosis within their care setting; who wish to develop their critical understanding of palliative and end of life care of the person with cancer.
-This course can be taken as a CPD standalone module, or as part of the MSc Cancer Care Programme pathway and is suitable for those with appropriate background qualifications to study at Masters level (Level 7).
+There are 2 options to undertake, at Level 6 or Level 7, and is suitable for those with appropriate background qualifications to study at Masters Level 6 or 7 accordingly.
+This course can be taken as a CPD standalone module or as part of the Cancer Care MSc Programme pathway.

 See dates and apply